Exploring the potential of ChatGPT for feedback and evaluation in experimental physics: Results

 \paragraph{Conclusions}

-For the Conclusions item, most responses classified as \textit{correct application} evaluated the closure of the report in relation to the rubric criteria, considering its coherence with the stated objectives and reported results, as well as its integration with the preceding analysis.
+For the Conclusions item, most responses in the category evaluated the closure of the report in relation to the rubric criteria, considering its coherence with the stated objectives and reported results, as well as its integration with the preceding analysis.
 In these cases, the AI sometimes pointed out specific issues, for example noting that “no explicit connection with the stated objectives is observed.”
 In other reports, the model highlighted conclusions that linked the experimental results with uncertainty estimates and physical plausibility.

-Responses classified as \textit{reasonable but superficial} consisted mainly of general judgments without traceable textual evidence.
+Responses in this category consisted mainly of general judgments without traceable textual evidence.
 Typical formulations simply acknowledged the presence of a concluding section or provided a global validation, such as “the report includes conclusions,” without specifying which elements of the text supported that assessment.

-Invalid evaluations were predominantly associated with implicit evidence accessibility limitations.
+Invalid evaluations were predominantly associated with implicit retrieval limitations.
 For example, the AI reported that “the coherence of the conclusion cannot be verified due to legibility issues.”
 In several cases, the conclusions referred to evidence not accessible in the extracted text and the model declared an inability to interpret it.
 For instance, a report stated: “According to the results shown in the previous graphs, the motion can be concluded to be uniformly accelerated,” but the referenced graphical evidence could not be recovered by the AI, making it impossible to verify the interpretation.

 \paragraph{Overall assessment}